-Since the Restoration Plan benefits are not funded, in the event of a change in control, the Company has agreed to fund a Rabbi Trust in place through an agreement between the Company and PNC Bank, N.A., dated January 30, 1998, which provides for the payment of the Company's obligation under the Restoration Plan.
+Since the Restoration Plan benefits are not funded, in the event of a change-in-control, the Company has agreed to fund a Rabbi Trust in place through an agreement between the Company and PNC Bank, N.A., dated January 30, 1998, which provides for the payment of the Company's obligation under the Restoration Plan.

-NEO's can elect to defer up to 75% of their own annual cash compensation per year on a tax-deferred basis subject to the IRS Elective Deferral limit within the Company's 401(k) savings Plan.
-For 2021, the pre-tax contribution limit was 9.0%, and the after-tax Plan contribution limit for a highly compensated employee was limited to 3.0%.
+NEO's (except for Mr. Adams who retired as Executive Chairman of the Company effective May 5, 2022) can elect to defer up to 75% of their own annual cash compensation per year on a tax-deferred basis subject to the IRS Elective Deferral limit within the Company's 401(k) savings Plan.
+For 2022, the combined pre-tax and Roth contribution limit was 9.0%, and the after-tax contribution limit for a highly compensated employee was limited to 3.0%.